Regridding Uncertainty for Statistical Downscaling of Solar Radiation: Results

 \subsection{Prediction Coverage and Error Comparison}

 The prediction coverage of the naive regridding is calculated as the percentage of observations that are within the prediction intervals of the linear model.
 This is calculated by location for each of the four months considered.
 A similar method is implemented to calculate the coverage resulting from the BHM.
 We show results for the fourth months in Figure~\ref{fig:coverage_comparison}.
-Coverage of the Bayesian model is also plotted in Figure~\ref{fig:coverage_comparison}.
-Note that in the figure shown, the percent coverage reported is an average for holding out each year.
+Note that in the figure shown, the percent coverage reported is an average for holding out each year and shown as the difference from the nominal level of 0.95.
 We see similar results for the out of sample coverage compared to the naive regridding.

 Similarly, the RMSE between the predicted GHI and the true GHI is lower across the study domain for August than it is for November in both the naive regridding model and the BHM, indicating better predictions for the summer month over the winter month.
-The RMSE values are also lower for the naive regridding than they are for the BHM across the two months shown.
+This is shown in Figure~\ref{fig:rmse_comparison}.
+This finding may reflect a characteristic of seasonal solar radiation.
+Incoming solar radiation during summer months typically has lower standard deviation when considered on a monthly or seasonal basis than in winter in California, indicating that there is less variability in day types (i.e. cloudy versus sunny) or amount of incoming solar radiation during the summer compared to the winter.
+Therefore, it makes sense that predictions have a lower RMSE in the summer months as the covariables and response have less variability during that season.
+The RMSE values are also lower for the naive regridding than they are for the BHM across the four months shown.
 When regridding uncertainty is taken into account, the predicted GHI values have a higher error than when prediction is done directly without considering regridding uncertainty.
 This is an interesting finding in that it suggests doing prediction directly without considering any uncertainty may produce more accurate point predictions but regridding uncertainty contributes additional variability to the final point estimates as seen in the BHM.